By: Frank Caprio | On: August 8, 2018

 There are numerous factors that determine the optimal emission control system for a power plant: the size of the plant, the sulfur content of the coal and how much of it must be removed, energy costs, water scarcity issues, and local regulations are a few considerations.
 Some FGD systems can even be designed to operate using sea water, which can create other corrosion-related problems.

 The important thing is to have a thorough knowledge of the technologies used in these plants, and to understand how flexible metal products are expected to perform.
 How can the distributor and the end user work together to improve productivity and reduce downtime?
 Conduct a hose survey.
 Read the blog posts on our website.
-But first, contact us at 800-221-2319 and let us help by providing insight on how our products will benefit the equipment, the technology, and the applications.
+But first, contact us or call 800-221-2319 and let us help by providing insight on how our products will benefit the equipment, the technology, and the applications.
 With a thorough understanding of the operations, we can all work together help solve the toughest emission system challenges.